ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 ## 🚀 Using this template

-If you have not yet installed the necessary software, do so now:
+If you have not yet installed the necessary software, do so now.
+Otherwise, skip this paragraph.

 - Open `_Setup.R` and run it once by clicking on ‘Source’.
 - You will now be instructed which libraries you need to install if you